April Cunliffe

 About me

-I believe in kindness, and I offer gentle analysis of the things that you feel are holding you back.
+I believe in kindness, and I offer gentle understanding of the things that you feel are holding you back.
 I work to create a warm space where you can be where you’re at, and I hope to help you work to bring about change when you feel ready.
 I believe there are many paths to feeling good, and I tailor therapy to who you are and where you want to be.

 I work in a gender-affirming way, creating a safe space for all clients including trans and gender diverse clients.
-I work part time in an LGBTQIA+ trans counselling service, and I enhance my work through continued professional development.
+I work part time in an LGBTQIA+ counselling service, and I enhance my work through continued professional development.

 Training, qualifications & experience